koushikkumarmandal/Spotify-Clone-using-html-css/README.md

-this is a spotify clone interface for practice using html,css.
+This is a spotify clone interface for practice using html,css.